Notes on the Geography of Mozambique: Ihla de Mozambique

 On the southeast corner of the island, the Church of St. António is locked up and deserted, but on market days the area in front of it wakes up.

-Bars of soap for sale.
+Bars of soap.

 The next day.